Eino: Orchestration Design Principles

 Edge

-In a graph, the output of a node will flow to the next node along an edge, so the nodes connected by an edge must have type alignment.
+In a graph, a node’s output flows to the next node along edges, so nodes connected by edges must have type alignment.

 As shown in the figure below:

-② The downstream accepts an interface, and the upstream implements that interface: For example, the upstream structure implements the Format() interface, and the downstream accepts an interface{ Format() }.
-A special situation is when the downstream is any (empty interface), the upstream definitely implements any, so they can certainly connect.
+② Downstream accepts interface, upstream implements that interface: e.g., upstream struct implements Format() interface, downstream accepts interface{ Format() }.
+A special case is when downstream is any (empty interface), upstream always implements any, so connection is always possible.

-③ The upstream is an interface, and the downstream is a specific type: When the downstream specific type implements the upstream’s interface type, it may or may not work, which cannot be determined at compile time, only at runtime when the explicit type of upstream is determined.
-For detailed description, see: Eino: The design concept of orchestration
+③ Upstream is interface, downstream is concrete type: When the downstream concrete type implements the upstream interface type, it may or may not work, cannot be determined at compile time, only at runtime when the upstream’s concrete type is determined.
+For detailed description, see: Eino: Orchestration Design Principles

-The yellow part in the figure represents another type conversion mechanism provided by eino, that is: if downstream receives a type map[string]any, but the upstream output type is not map[string]any, you can use graph.AddXXXNode(node_key, xxx, compose.WithOutputKey("outkey") to convert the upstream output type to map[string]any, where the key of the map is the OutputKey specified in the option.
-This mechanism is generally convenient to use when multiple edges converge to a single node.
+The yellow parts in the figure are another type conversion mechanism provided by Eino: if downstream accepts type map[string]any, but upstream output type is not map[string]any, you can use graph.AddXXXNode(node_key, xxx, compose.WithOutputKey("outkey") to convert upstream output type to map[string]any, where the map key is the OutputKey specified in the option.
+This mechanism is convenient when multiple edges converge to a node.

 Branch

-If a node is connected to multiple edges, the downstream nodes of each edge will run once.
-Branch is another mechanism: a branch followed by n nodes will only run the node corresponding to the key returned by the condition.
-The nodes following the same branch must also be type aligned.
+If a node is followed by multiple edges, all downstream nodes of each edge will run once.
+Branch is another mechanism: a branch has n nodes following it, but only the node corresponding to the node key returned by condition will run.
+All nodes following the same branch must have type alignment.

 As shown in the figure below:

-This is a scenario simulating the running logic of a react agent
+This simulates the running logic of a react agent

 Chain

-From an abstract perspective, a chain is a sequence, as shown below:
+From an abstract perspective, chain is a chain, as shown below:

-The types of logical nodes can be divided into three categories:
+Logic node types can be divided into 3 categories:

-• Orchestrable components (e.g., chat model, chat template, retriever, lambda, graph, etc.)
+• Orchestratable components (such as chat model, chat template, retriever, lambda, graph, etc.)

 • Branch nodes